nata0679/homepage/README.md

 # homepage
 MY very own personal website.
-Basically this is just a résumé.
+Basically this is just a résumé
-🧙Hocus-pocus!